OpenCyphal-Garage/libcyphal/docs/design/readme.md

     // necessitating the use of heap for message serialization.
     // Between the use of heap and generics we choose the lesser evil.
     //
     // The hidden implementation object stores the transfer-ID counter.
-This means that destruction of the last publisher
+This means that the destruction of the last publisher
     // on a given subject-ID causes the transfer-ID state to be lost.
-If seen practical, it can be easily avoided by
+If seen as practical, it can be easily avoided by
     // moving the transfer-ID counters into a separate PMR-aware dynamic container (subject-ID -> transfer-ID), like
     // std::unordered_map<std::uint16_t, std::uint64_t>.
 If not, the application can always ensure that the transfer-ID
     // state is not lost by creating a dummy publisher instance whose only purpose is to keep the counter alive.